jadecobra/python_tdd_exercises/source/how_to/sleep_duration.rst

     def get_datetime_object(timestamp):
         return datetime.datetime.strptime(timestamp, "%d/%m/%y %H:%M")

-  the error remains the same since I have not called the new function
+  the error remains the same since I have not called the new function yet

-* I add a new return statement to the ``duration`` function with a call to the ``get_datetime_object`` above the existing return statement because I do not want to remove what has worked so far until I have a new working solution
+* I add a new return statement to the ``duration`` function with a call to the ``get_datetime_object`` above the existing return statement because I do not want to remove what has worked so far until I have a new working solution.
+Python does not execute anything in a function after a ``return`` statement so the second return statement is never run

   .. code-block:: python